Skip to content

 Company History

 Recent years have brought both growth and turbulence.
 The company expanded to 19 offices across six continents and grew toward 400 employees.
 Public gaming wins like Pinnacle's Ontario launch added marquee references.
 The flags worth knowing: the company's external auditor resigned in May 2023 citing governance concerns (publicly reported), and Glassdoor reviews reference layoffs and benefit cuts in recent years.
 Founder-CEO continuity since 2002 is unusual and a strength for product direction; the 2023 audit episode is the offsetting concern.
-Latest LATAM expansion: dedicated local acquiring connections in Brazil and Mexico (2024-2025).
+The latest LATAM expansion is dedicated local acquiring connections in Brazil and Mexico (2024-2025).

 Our analysis of 136 reviews from Trustpilot and industry sources